Best Practices for Sharing Videos

 Alternatives that can be added to mobile devices include Adobe Premiere Rush.
 An app called AutoCap will use voice recognition to transcribe your videos directly on your android device.

 The captions which are overlaid onto the video are called 'open captions'.
 For platforms such as instagram that do not support closed captions, this type of caption is the best alternative.
 For longer video content, the transcription and captioning tools available on YouTube make a strong argument for that platform.

 Youtube is the worlds second largest search engine, and the largest platform for sharing video, by far.
-UH Hilo has two main channels - University of Hawaiʻi at Hilo (administered by the Web Office and University Relations) and the University of Hawaiʻi at Hilo sic Livesteam channel (administered by the Computing Center).
+UH Hilo has two main channels - University of Hawaiʻi at Hilo (administered by the Web Office and University Relations) and the University of Hawai'i at Hilo sic Livesteam channel (administered by Information Technology Services ).
 To upload video, please contact Web and Graphics Services or the Office of University Relations .
 There are also several Department/Unit/Program channels, listed on the UH Hilo around the web page.